-With regard to vulnerabilities classification, Spanos et al. [17] look at ways to improve CVSS.
+With regard to vulnerabilities classification, Spanos et al. [26] look at ways to improve CVSS.
 They propose a new vulnerability scoring system called the Weighted Impact Vulnerability Scoring System (WIVSS) that incorporates the different impact of vulnerability characteristics.
-In addition, the MITRE Corporation [18] maintains the Common Vulnerability and Exposures (CVE) list of vulnerabilities and exposures, standardized to facilitate information sharing.
+In addition, the MITRE Corporation [27] maintains the Common Vulnerability and Exposures (CVE) list of vulnerabilities and exposures, standardized to facilitate information sharing.

-In terms of threat analysis, Schaad and Borozdin [19] present an approach for automated threat analysis of software architecture diagrams.
+In terms of threat analysis, Schaad and Borozdin [28] present an approach for automated threat analysis of software architecture diagrams.
 Their work gives an example of automated threat analysis.
-Sokolowski and Banks [20] describe the implementation of an agent-based simulation model designed to capture insider threat behavior, given a set of assumptions governing agent behavior that pre-disposes an agent to becoming a threat.
-Sanzgiri and Dasgupta [21] present a taxonomy and classification of insider threat detection techniques based on strategies used for detection.
+Sokolowski and Banks [29] describe the implementation of an agent-based simulation model designed to capture insider threat behavior, given a set of assumptions governing agent behavior that pre-disposes an agent to becoming a threat.
+Sanzgiri and Dasgupta [30] present a taxonomy and classification of insider threat detection techniques based on strategies used for detection.
+Manzoor et al. [31] claim that contemporary cloud threat analysis approaches fail to include variants of identified vulnerabilities in their analyses.
+They target achieving a holistic cloud threat analysis procedure by designing a multilayer cloud model, employing Petri Nets to comprehensively profile the operational behavior of the services in cloud operations.
+They use this model to identify threats within and across different operational layers.
+They further claim that their approach also looks at the variants of potential vulnerabilities to infer the cloud attack surface.
+Valani [32] looks at Secure DevOps threat modeling and concludes that maintaining speed to support business needs is difficult due to the fact that the threat modeling is too slow.
+He proposes the use of a lightweight threat modeling approach that uses a correlation matrix created from common lists and application abstractions, that is quicker and can be applied where detailed threat modeling is unnecessary.

 The following publications fall into the other category.
-Kotenko and Doynikova [22] investigate the selection of countermeasures for ongoing network attacks.
+Kotenko and Doynikova [33] investigate the selection of countermeasures for ongoing network attacks.
 They suggest a selection technique based on the countermeasure model in open standards.
 The technique incorporates a level of countermeasure effectiveness that is related to the reliability of measures securing vulnerabilities, used in the SPRM(t) metric proposed in this work.
-Ganin et al. [23] present a review of probabilistic and risk-based decision-making techniques applied to cyber systems.
+Ganin et al. [34] present a review of probabilistic and risk-based decision-making techniques applied to cyber systems.
 They propose a decision-analysis-based approach that quantifies threat, vulnerability, and consequences through a set of criteria designed to assess the overall utility of cybersecurity management alternatives.
+Pendleton et al. [35] provide a systematic survey of systems security metrics.
+Based on this survey, they propose that an overall system security metric can be represented by the following dimensions of metrics: vulnerabilities, defenses, attacks, and situations.
+The situation dimension is focused on the current security state of a given system at a particular point in time, in order to account for dynamics related to system security states, including the level of vulnerabilities, attacks, and system defenses.

-This author's directly related work includes [24] and [6], where the latter is an expanded version of the former.
-This work improves on these previous works by adding a) time dependency, together with the notion that an organization's security level needs to be continuously evaluated, b) a new metric incorporating the reliability of the securing measures, and c) a description of new application areas.
+This author's directly related work includes [36], [8], and [1] where [8] is an expanded version of [36].
+Yee [1] improves on [36] and [8] by a) adding time dependency, together with the notion that an organization's security level needs to be continuously evaluated, b) adding a new metric incorporating the reliability of the securing measures, and c) adding a description of new application areas.
+This work extends Yee [1] by adding the material mentioned at the start of Section I.

-VI.
-CONCLUSIONS AND FUTURE RESEARCH
+VII.
+CONCLUSION AND FUTURE WORK